 Kitchen Tables (1st September 2020 to August 31st 2021)

-During this 12 month period, Care Matters can work with and support family/whānau/carers on a specific project by returning up to 3 times in five different locations around New Zealand.
+During this 12 month period, Care Matters can work with and support family/whānau/carers and others in their community on a specific project by returning more than once to your community.
 These groups will be supported by one of our facilitators and locations are determined by local need.

-We expect these groups are most likely to come out of a workshop, however if you have a committed group of 6 – 10 people who want more concentrated support/training please email Rebecca Walton on firstname.lastname@example.org and include your contact details.
+We expect these groups are most likely to come out of a workshop, however if you have a committed group of 6 – 10 people who want more concentrated support/training please email Tina Lincoln on email@example.com and include your contact details.

 Kitchen Tables (2016 – 2018)